onusai/tshock-randomize-mobs/README.md

 - To make invasions possible to complete, not all invasion enemies are randomized
 - Boss spawns are not randomized (although some of their minions/spawns are)
 - Due to tshock limitations, some mobs often fail to randomize (in particular slimes and a few others)
-- Aditional balancing may be required, please report anything you would like fixed
+- Additional balancing may be required, please report anything you would like fixed

 ***